A Guide on How to Survive Your First Year of Business

 While you think everything may come easily, important information such as financing, taxes, marketing, and profit/losses are factors not everyone has knowledge of or can handle.

 There is a way you can make your passion or hobby a business reality.
-But you should be educated before taking the first steps and finishing your first grueling year of entrepreneurship.
-Here’s a guide to surviving your first year of business.
+But you should be educated before taking the first steps and finishing your first gruelling year of entrepreneurship.
+Here's a guide to surviving your first year of business.

 Choosing the Right Business Entity